 To learn eloquence and to welcome patience into my general being.

 Human imperfections and vulnerabilities, the power of the human spirit, the weird and the wonderful, uniqueness, individuality, and the elimination of stereotypes.

 What are your hopes and dreams for the future?

 Continued happiness and gratitude.
 Emotional explorations.
 Educative interactions.
-All whilst hopefully producing thought provoking, original and beautiful photography.
+All while hopefully producing thought provoking, original, and beautiful photography.

 Photographer Sophie Green